 Do you ever wonder why a freshly-painted room often gives people headaches?
 While part of this may be due to fragrance sensitivity, many standard indoor paints also contain VOCs.
 Even after the paint dries, it will “off-gas” these chemical pollutants for months afterward.
 When looking for paint options for your home, avoid the off-gassing issue by choosing paints that are low-VOC or VOC-free.

-If you need your indoor air quality checked or improved in Dallas, TX, don’t hesitate to call Rescue Air Heating and Cooling at (972) 201-3253.
+If you need your indoor air quality checked or improved in Dallas, TX, don’t hesitate to call Rescue Air and Plumbing at (972) 201-3253.